Managing your Gift Aid declarations (UK only)

-ChurchSuite Donate enables churches and other charitable organisations to receive online donations - see the related support articles for further information about setting us and using Donate.
+ChurchSuite Donate enables churches and charitable organisations to receive online donations - see the related support articles for further information about setting up and using Donate.

-Donate will collect all the "HMRC required" information (if not already held), such as the giver's name, address and postcode in order to create their giver profile.
+Donate will collect all the HMRC-required information (if not already held), such as the giver's name, address and postcode in order to create their giver profile.
 A digitally-signed declaration will also be added to their giver profile in respect of the donation being made.

 Once a giver's donation has been processed through Donate, the Giving module is updated accordingly.
 Where Donate matches an online giver to an existing giver profile (based on email address), the donations and Gift Aid declaration are added to their existing profile.
-If the matched giver already has an existing Gift Aid declaration covering the fund and date of the donation, a new Gift Aid declaration is not added.
+For recurring donations and if the matched giver already has an existing Gift Aid declaration covering the fund and date of the donation, a new Gift Aid declaration is not added.
 For one-off donations and if the matched giver already has an existing Gift Aid declaration covering the fund and date of the donation, a new Gift Aid declaration is always added and the donation and declaration are linked.
 Where Donate is unable to match to an existing giver, a new unlinked giver profile is added to the module and the donations and Gift Aid declaration are added too.

-Clicking on the pencil icon displays the full declaration, which can be printed if desired.
+Clicking to view the file displays the full declaration, which can be printed if desired.

 Remember, the electronic declaration added is only ever in respect of the donation(s) made through Donate.
 It is not possible for Donate to add a declaration that goes back 4 years to cover any previously made donations.
 It is also not possible for Donate to create "All funds" declarations - declarations are fund-specific for the fund selected in Donate by the giver.

-For one-off donations, a one day declaration is added covering the donation and the donation's fund only.
-For recurring donations, an enduring declaration is added with a start date for the same date as the donation date and fund, with no end date added.
+For one-off donations, a one day declaration is added covering the donation's date and fund only.
+For recurring donations, an enduring declaration is added with a start date for the same date as the donation date and for the donation's fund, with no end date added.